 There are two lenses that you should consider for travel photography.
 Choosing between the two is pretty easy because it depends on what you want to do with them.

-A simple zoom lens like the Canon 18-200mm.
+A simple zoom lens like the Canon or Sigma 18-200mm.
 This lens is great because of the wide focal range.
 You could even go for a 70-300mm if you wanted to get close.
 Zoom lenses are ideal for safaris or in places where you cannot get close enough to your subject.
 I’m really only thinking safaris at the moment, only because I am desperate to go on one.

 Wide Angle Lens